dset0x/dset0x.github.io/src/pages/advice.md

 * Your shoulders should be hanging down: not shrugging.
 To do that raise your seat (pad it with whatever you have - blankets, pillows) and raise your monitors as well, by about a spread-palm-width using books or boxes.
 Its center should be right in front of you.
-Allow yourself to rest too.

 * Have your computer notify you every 1 hour.
 Get up and do some dynamic stretches, hop around, look out the window.
+Rest is paramount.

 Time and distractions
 ------

 * Know when your "work", "study", "hobbies" and "relaxation" sections of your day start and end.
 If you don't define them well enough, you will either reach catastrophic fatigue in a matter of a few days (overworking) or fall into limbo (understimulation).

 * Write a distraction-free mode for your entire computer.
 In my case I can hide all notifications and irreversibly minimize all chat / mail windows